shantanuj/Fine_Grained_Sen_Extraction/TO_DO.md

+Stuff to try:
+1) in current code-> move condense to after difference
+2) Use a smaller seq2seq size and add word drop``
+3) Allow for different embeddings being loaded, and domain identification--> just two different word embedding layers, and a placeholder number val/boolean val
+4) Try using uninitialized autoencoder-> if it performs similar then FORGET It

+5) Graph embeddings

+6) GRU

+7) Word archetypes/prototypes

 1) 3rd Preprocess dependency structures, and incomplete dependenct structures.
 	a) Simple NLTK/Spacy script to store dependenct structure
 	b) Assign node labels and graph labels-> store in graph2vec format